Pesquisa-UFCAT/parepy/framework_alg_strumc.md

 <h3>Post-processing</h3>

 <p align="justify">
-    The results of the sampling simulation need to be evaluated.
-This section demonstrates how to print, plot, and show these results.
-The results of the sampling simulation need to be assessed.
-This section demonstrates how to print, plot, and show these results. <b>Consider Example 1</b> to show examples of post-processing.
+    This section illustrates how to print, plot, and show these results. <b>Consider Example 1</b> to show examples of post-processing.
 </p>

 <h4>Show results - all samples</h4>